snovvcrash/usbrip/README.md

 ## Git Clone

-For simplicity, lets agree that all the commands where `~/usbrip$` prefix is appeared are executed in the `~/usbrip` directory which is created as a result of git clone:
+For simplicity, lets agree that all the commands where `~/usbrip$` prefix is appeared are executed in the `~/usbrip` directory which is created as a result of a git clone:

 ```
 ~$ git clone https://github.com/snovvcrash/usbrip.git usbrip && cd usbrip